dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ### Combine functions as a pipeline for data

 Referential transparency means that a function call can be replaced by a value represented by its return.
-Compose lets you simplify this: `const compose = (g, f) => (x) => g(f(x));` Compose takes three generic arguments and returns a transformed function.
+You can simplify this with `compose`, ie.: `const compose = (g, f) => (x) => g(f(x));` Compose takes three generic arguments and returns a transformed function.
 We can compose composed functions; this is just input and output and TypeScript will be happy with it.

 > **Note:** Mapping is not about loops at all: it's about going from type A to type B.

 This becomes easy to reason about, with practice.
 Data flow is predictable.
 It's easy to add or change links in the chain and easy to compose functions in a chain.
 If each link is pure, the whole chain is pure and it's testable.

-### Readonly

-`Readonly` is a useful type that is an interface which will take in whatever generic you pass to it and it will tell the compiler that all members of that type are read-only.
+* `Readonly` is a useful type that is an interface which will take in whatever generic you pass to it and it will tell the compiler that all members of that type are read-only.

-### Pick

-`Pick` picks a subset of an object with the types intact.
+* `Pick` picks a subset of an object with the types intact.

-### Record

-You can build a `record` to specify types of keys.
+* You can build a `record` to specify types of keys.

 ---

 ## Reducing Package Size and Complexity with NgModule

-AngularFire2 is the official library for Firebase and Angular.
-Angular is less magical and has a smaller footprint with tree-shaking.
+[AngularFire2](https://github.com/angular/angularfire2) is the official Angular library for Firebase.
+Compared to AngularJS, Angular is less magical and has a smaller footprint with tree shaking.
 In other frameworks, complexity is often hidden way under the surface so it takes a lot of experience to increase the performance of your app.

-Firebase is Google's backend business service.
+[Firebase](https://firebase.google.com/) is Google's backend business service.
 Firebase has taken over most of Google's mobile and Java SDKs.
 Firebase has monolithic SDKs for iOS, Android, and the mobile web.
 The keystone of Firebase is its realtime database.
 The database streams any writes to all connected clients within a matter of milliseconds.

 In AngularFire2, observables wrap callbacks and promises.
 This is a more Angular-style API.
 AngularFire2 uses observables throughout.
 Any data that changes will stream to you.

-So what's the problem?
+### So what's the problem?

 Firebase JS SDK contains realtime database, authentication, cloud storage, cloud messaging, and undetermined features in the future.
 This results in a large package size containing things users may not necessarily be using.

-By using `@NgModule`, a 30% smaller package size was yielded.
+By using `@NgModule`, package size was reduced to 30% of what it used to be.
 The Firebase JS SDK is already modular.
 During compilation, it can tree shake and unused modules can be left out.
 Package size is therefore reduced and we can increase functionality: less is more.

 In addition to NgModule, other steps can be taken to reduce package size.
 Firebase is proposing taking authentication and just returning an observable.
 If package size and complexity are reduced, more Angular-specific behavior can be introduced, such as route guards, lazy loading, and universal support.